jmrio/uk-intl-kb/README.md

 Hi!
 I'm a spanish person.

-Some time ago, I bought a keyboard and a laptop a web store in UK.
+Some time ago, I bought a keyboard and a laptop in a web store in UK.
 Obviously they come with UK keyboard layout.

 I do not like use a different keyboard layout than the proper of the device, so I searched through the Internet, and I found a custom Windows design that I love.